srinibas-masanta/srinibas-masanta/README.md

 📚 Applying statistical methods and data modeling techniques
 🗣️ Effectively communicating insights to both technical and non-technical audiences

-I enjoy turning messy data into meaningful stories and am passionate about making information accessible and impactful.
+I’m driven by the challenge of extracting value from messy data and delivering insights that matter.

 ![](https://komarev.com/ghpvc/?username=srinibas-masanta&color=d6b4fc)